adaptyteam/adapty-docs/versioned_docs/version-3.0/test-webhook.md

 Before you start testing an integration, make sure you have already:

-1. Set up the webhook integration as described in the [Set up webhook integration](set-up-webhook-integration) topic.
+1. Set up the webhook integration as described in the [Webhook integration configuration](webhook#webhook-integration-configuration) topic.
 2. Set up the environment as described in the [Test in-app purchases in Apple App Store](testing-purchases-ios) and [Test in-app purchases in Google Play Store](testing-on-android) topics.
 Make sure you built your test app in the sandbox environment rather than in the production one.

 To test the integration: